ljader-forks/movie-critics/README.md

 ### Running
 From project root run `./deploy_docker.sh` (or execute manually commands inside).
-If no changes to application are made after running above script, the `docker-compose -f ./docker/docker-compose.yml up -d` will be enough to restart environment.
+If no changes to application are made after running above script the `docker-compose -f ./docker/docker-compose.yml up -d` will be enough to restart environment.

 This will start: